"

 How Is a 2nd DUI Different from a 1st or 3rd?

 Getting convicted for a DUI is never a good thing, but subsequent offenses can damage your reputation and cause financial losses that you likely want to avoid.
-If you’re wondering how a 2nd DUI is different from a 1st or 3rd, you have come to the right place.
+If you’re wondering how these three differ from each other, you have come to the right place.

 California First Time DUI Offense